aequey/cppcourse-brunel/README.md

 You can execute the simulation by typing ./main (or run the tests with ./neuronTest) in the same directory.

 By default, G=5 and ETA=2.
-If you want to change these parameters, go to the file src/Constants.h.
+If you want to change these parameters, go to the file /src/Constants.h.
 The two parameters to modify are the first of the list.
 You'll have to recompile the program.

-If you want to change the simulation time, go to src/main.cpp and change the parameter of the constructor of Simulation that corresponds to the time.
+If you want to change the simulation time, go to /src/main.cpp and change the parameter of the constructor of Simulation that corresponds to the time.
 If you want to change the name of the file of results, do it the same way.

-res/Graph.ipynb allows you to have graphs of  the results using for example jupyter notebook.
+/res/Graph.ipynb allows you to have graphs of  the results using for example jupyter notebook.
+What ?
+Jupyter notebook is not installes in EPFL machines ?
+Well...
+That's not my problem :)

 The code is commented to be compatible with Doxygen.
-To see it go to build and type :
+To see it go to /build and type :

 make doc

 Before doing this, ensure you have typed cmake ..
-You'll find the documentaton on dox/html/index.html
+You'll find the documentaton on /dox/html/index.html